substrate-developer-hub/hacktoberfest/FAQ.md

 In order to claim a reward with the official Hacktoberfest brand, you need to provide proof to have submitted four pull requests on github.
 While this is a good measurement for most projects, we generally have bigger PRs and thus fewer of them and we'd rather see one contribution of high quality or high impact rather than just splitting them out into multiple PRs to claim these prices.
 Further more, some contributions, like translations to documentation or writing blog posts explainng the awesome substrate-port you've built or a video class or podcast series - for obvious reasons - do not fit neatly into the PRs system, as they are often contributed through other platforms and means.

 Thus we decided to offer an additional reward for any significant contribution being done to the parity ecosystem.

+### What counts as a 'significant contribution'?

+Well, if you want to make sure to receive the reward, either finish any of the projects or submit four PRs for `hacktoberfest`-tagged issues.
+On other project ideas or contributions, please speak to us first about what needs to be accomplished to receive a reward for it.
+That said, we generally like everything that moves forward the substrate ecosystem and growth our understanding, up to failed attempts in PoCs if the final submission allows us to learn why it wasn't possible.

 ### Can I claim both though?